 Many congratulations to: Geoff Huntingford, Sarah Rutherford, Valerie Joynt and Lisa Wormell who presented the correct answers.
 Bottles of wine will be awarded.

-Lodge Park is England’s only surviving and probably most opulent 17th-century grandstand.
+At Lodge Park, on the Sherborne Park estate, in Gloucestershire, is England’s only surviving and probably most opulent 17th-century grandstand.
 Created in 1634 by John ‘Crump’ Dutton, Lodge Park indulged his passion for gambling, banqueting and entertaining.
 Lodge Park houses the best of the Sherborne collection, inherited from Lord Sherborne in 1982, highlights include Kent furniture and family portraits.